• Skip to main content

 Turkey meatballs seasoned with sage and thyme on a baking sheet.

-To Freeze: place the cooked meatballs onto a baking sheet, leaving a little space between each.
-Place the entire baking sheet into the freezer and freeze until the meatballs are solid (about an hour or two).
-Place the individually frozen meatballs into a gallon sized freezer bag, press out the air, seal, and stash!
-Frozen turkey meatballs keep up to 2 months in an air-tight bag.
+• To Freeze: flash freezing is an easy and effective way to preserve homemade meatballs.
+Place the cooked meatballs onto a baking sheet, leaving a little space between each.
+Place the entire baking sheet into the freezer, uncovered, for 1-2 hours, or until the meatballs are frozen.
+Transfer the individually frozen meatballs into a gallon sized freezer bag, press out the air, seal, and stash!
+Flash frozen meatballs keep for 3-6 months in an air-tight bag.

 Turkey meatballs served over mashed potatoes and brussels sprouts, smothered with onion gravy, on a marble table with a tan linen napkin.